elephantscale/big-data-with-sql-101/hive/star-schema/README.md

 -----------------------
 Edit the file `create-tables.sql`.

-You will need to edit the USE MY_NAME; at the beginning
+You will need to edit the USE MY_NAME_db; at the beginning

 Change
 ```sql